ocp-workshop-wf/bootcamp/module3/README.md

   ```
   > output: "Welcome!
 You can change this message by editing the MESSAGE environment variable. "

-- Lets dig a bit deeper in Routes:
+- Let's dig a bit deeper in Routes:
   **Routes** are not part of Kubernetes they are new to OpenShift.

-  - Lets take a look at the `route` yaml either from the UI or cli.
+  - Let's take a look at the `route` yaml either from the UI or cli.

     ```bash
     oc get -o yaml route/hello-world